deepblue663/awesome-cyber/Axonius/README.md

 ### Cyberark EPM Coverage

 * This is not a simple adapter coverage query as it requires checking both the agent and installed software
+* This query is a way to check coverage, where some devices might have coverage (e.g. the agent is installed) even without the adapter record.

 ```
 ("specific_data.data.last_seen" >= date("NOW - 30d")) and ((("specific_data.data.installed_software" == ({"$exists":true,"$ne":[]})) and "specific_data.data.installed_software" != [])) and not (((("adapters_data.cyberark_epm_adapter.id" == ({"$exists":true,"$ne":""}))) and ("adapters_data.cyberark_epm_adapter.last_seen" >= date("NOW - 30d"))) or ("specific_data.data.installed_software.name" == regex("cyberark endpoint", "i")))